learn-co-curriculum/phase-3-enumerables-syntax/README.md

 # Value: 1937
 ```

-All the other enumerable methods, including `map`, will also work on hashes;
+All the other enumerable methods, including `#map`, will also work on hashes;
-however, situations where you'd use methods other than `each` with a hash are
+however, situations where you'd use methods other than `#each` with a hash are
 less common.

 ## Conclusion

 Now that you've seen how the syntax differs between Ruby and JavaScript when it
 comes to iterating over elements in collections, we'll show some common methods
 in Ruby and their use cases.
-We'll also show how to use `pry` to debug inside of
+We'll also show how to use `binding.pry` to debug
-blocks so that you can check what your code is doing as it loops through.
+inside of blocks so that you can check what your code is doing as it loops
+through.

 ## Resources